PACE-challenge/pacechallenge.org/2022/tracks.md

 Note that it does not check for optimality.

-The instances for both tracks will be available to download in December. <!--Download the instances [here](https://).-->
+The instances for both tracks will be available to download in January 2022. <!--Download the instances [here](https://).-->

 ## Example Instances and Solutions
 <!--[>TODO update<]-->